CHEAPEST ROUTE FROM Prague TO London

-According to our data, Wednesday is the cheapest day to fly to London from United States.
-The lowest ticket price found for a Wednesday departure recently was $466.
-Keep in mind that prices can always vary depending on your route and whether or not you are flying domestic or international.
-If your travel schedule is flexible, try to avoid departing on a Saturday because tickets tend to average around $521.
+The cheapest day to depart from United States to London is on a Wednesday.
+Travelers who choose to depart for London on a Wednesday will often find tickets for as low as $464.
+If your travel schedule is flexible, try to avoid departing on a Saturday because tickets tend to average around $519.
 These prices are subject to change though, so be sure to set up a Price Alert for flights to London.

-Flying to London from United States at noon is the least expensive time of day to depart. momondo users have found prices as low as $467 when looking at flights departing at noon.
+Flying to London from United States at noon is the least expensive time of day to depart. momondo users have found prices as low as $444 when looking at flights departing at noon.
 Flights to London are more costly in the afternoon, with an average ticket price of $474.
 Departure times in the afternoon fall within the peak daily travel times, which is why tickets can be more expensive.